nghin/vacsf.org.dev/_posts/meditations/2016-04-18-Loving-God.md

 ---
 layout: page-fullwidth
-subheadline: "Can man really love God?"
+subheadline: "Love"
-title: "Loving God"
+title: "Can Man Love God?"
 meta_description: "Can fallen man really love God?
 Does God accept his love?"
 teaser: "Consider these two verses: <em>\"Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind\" (Luke<span style=\"color: rgba(0,0,0,0);\">_</span>10:27)</em>, and <em>\"This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins (1 John<span style=\"color: rgba(0,0,0,0)\">_</span>4:10).\"</em> How do you reconcile these two instances of love?
 One that commands you to love God, and the other that says no, it's not your love?"
 permalink: /bible-topics/meditations/loving-god/